Fouad-berry/Coca-Cola-animation/README.md

 ### Upcoming features
 Keep close on us !
 ## Contribute
-If you wanbt to contribute to the project , follow us
+If you wan0t to contribute to the project , follow us.
+Thanks for the support